rochellev/ToDoApp/README.md

 * git

 ## Bugs/In progress
+* storage does only updates after hit enter
+   * **fix**: useEffect for adding items to local storage, called whenever todos change so local storage updates after each render
 * deleting first item on list crashes app!
 * color of link not very visible
 * deleting a todo does not delete in local storage
-* storage does only updates after hit enter -- want to update as type (i think)

 * the tab label still using default -- change
-* refactor to use the useEffect() hook
 * re-orders tasks when refresh page

 ## About Me, Rochelle Crain